ESA-PhiLab/iris/README.md

 ## Usage

 You can start IRIS in two different modes:
 1) **label:** This will open a local browser application which helps you to perform manual segmentation of the images in your project.
-You will need a configuration file for this.
-Have a look at the example folder for inspiration.
-After setting up the configuration file, start IRIS like this: `iris label PROJECT_FILE` and open `http://localhost:5000` with your browser (chrome or firefox).
+You will need a project file for this.
+Have a look at the demo folder or at the documentation below in this document for inspiration.
+After setting up the project file, start IRIS like this: `iris label PROJECT_FILE` and open `http://localhost:5000` with your browser (chrome or firefox).

 2) **demo:** Keen on trying out iris without any setup?
 Try `iris demo` and have fun with the demo by open `http://localhost:5000` with your browser (chrome or firefox).